robert8888/react-tour-guide/README.md

         "top-right", "top-left",
         "bottom-right", "bottom-left"
     ]),
-    pinOffset: PropTypes.number, // offset from pin placement by default 0;
+    pinOffset: PropTypes.number, // offset from pin placement. default = 0;
     pinText: PropTypes.oneOfType([
-        PropTypes.bool, // if false then tool tip text is hidden, if true or unset then default text will be shown PropTypes.string, // text over hover pin if you pass empty string then tool tip will disappear ]),
+        PropTypes.bool, // false hide tooltip,  true and unset will shown it PropTypes.string, // text over hover pin if you pass empty string then tool tip will be hidden ]),
 }
 ```